January, the I.BMX.F. - Florida, USA

 The ABA World Cup track was an indoor track where part of the track had to be run twice.

-In Waterford we stayed in the Courtyard by Marriott, about half a mile from the famous Silverdome, were in the ‘80s the 10th anniversary of BMX in the USA was celebrated.
-Louis Vrijdag and myself have been present then also.
-So, after about 13 years we were back in Silverdome.
+In Waterford we stayed in the Courtyard by Marriott, about half a mile from the famous Silverdome, were in the ‘80s the 10th. anniversary of BMX in the USA was celebrated.
+Louis Vrijdag and myself have been present at that celebration in 1981.
+So, after 13 years we were back in Silverdome.
 We drove from Toledo to Waterford in our 9 rental cars and arrived safe and sound at our hotel, the Courtyard by Marriott.
 Around 50 persons stayed in our hotel and the others had made reservations a little bit closer to the worlds track.

 Gerrit Does also had a meeting with the UCI BMX Commission Members to talk about his ideas and survey on “The New Concept” a plan to bring the sport of Bicycle Moto Cross to a higher level.
 Finally the UCI would implement the new concept in their plans for a so-called World Cup Series of BMX.
 In October of this year the plans were made public.
-To bring the "New Concept" under the attention from USA PRO's, Gerrit Does did have a meeting with the Pro's as well, explaining the goals an targets of the plan.
+To bring the "New Concept" under the attention from USA PRO's, Gerrit Does did have a meeting with the Pro's as well during this worlds, explaining the goals and targets of the plan.

 The World Championships:

-The I.BMX.F./FIAC World Championship accomodation.
+The I.BMX.F./FIAC World Championships accomodation.
 Here an overview of the actual BMX track.
 The Odyssey/Redline I.BMX.F / FIAC World Championship of BMX included 1828 entries from 35 countries, all competing for just 36 world titles.
 Oakland County Parks & Recrreation/Waterford Oaks BMX had more than $ 10,000 worth of landscaping (trees, flowers, waterfall ....) done to the track, which made the track seem more like a golf course than a BMX track.
+But it realy looked great.

 Part of the Opening Ceremony was a Parade of Nations and Indians were part of the opening ceremony itself.